Linda G. Alvarado (b.1951)

 Lizzie Velasquez (b.1989)

-Velasquez was born with an extremely rare condition that is to believed to affect only two other people in the world.
-When she was 17 years old, she did a interview for a local television station, and a clip of the interview was posted on YouTube with the label "The World's Ugliest Woman."
+Velasquez was born with an extremely rare condition that is believed to affect only two other people in the world.
+When she was 17 years old, she did an interview for a local television station, and a clip of the interview was posted on YouTube with the label "The World's Ugliest Woman."
 It had already received over 4 million viewers by the time Velasquez found the clip.
 Since then, Velasquez has devoted her life to speaking against cyber-bullying and negative body image.

 Gloria E. Azaldua (1942-2004)